-The effective tax rate in 2023 was 20.5 percent compared to 14.4 percent in 2022.
-The increase in the effective tax rate was primarily due to a valuation allowance established on certain deferred tax assets of our Sensia joint venture and tax effects of the related goodwill impairment, totaling \$33.1 million.
-The Adjusted Effective Tax Rate in 2023 was 16.4 percent compared to 16.0 percent in 2022.
+The effective tax rate in 2024 was 13.8 percent compared to 20.5 percent in 2023.
+The decrease in the effective tax rate was primarily due to a valuation allowance established in 2023 on certain deferred tax assets of our Sensia joint venture and tax effects of the related goodwill impairment totaling \$33.1 million, and higher discrete tax benefits in 2024 compared to 2023.
+The adjusted effective tax rate in 2024 was 15.1 percent compared to 16.4 percent in 2023.
+The decrease in the adjusted effective tax rate was primarily due to higher discrete tax benefits in 2024 compared to 2023.

-See Note 16 in the Consolidated Financial Statements for a complete reconciliation of the United States statutory tax rate to the effective tax rate and additional information on tax events in 2023 and 2022 affecting each year's respective tax rates.
+See Note 16 in the Consolidated Financial Statements for a complete reconciliation of the United States statutory tax rate to the effective tax rate and additional information on tax events in 2024 and 2023 affecting each year's respective tax rates.